stdarg/obj-to-json/README.md

 * **String** *str* A stringified JSON representation.
 * **Function** *[reviver]* Optional function to transform the JSON should have the form: function(key, value)
 #### Return:
-* **Object|Boolean** returns the object representation of the JSON, if the str representation is is legal and false otherwise.
+* **Object|Boolean** returns the object representation of the JSON, if the string representation is legal and false otherwise.

 ### jsonStringify(val, [replacer], [space])
 A convenience function to convert an object to a JSON string.